EnriqueKi/AiAiAi2023/README.md

 ### Wednesday 15.March
 **P5.js Remix**

-Today we will cover functions and arrays and the rest of the day will be hands-on with these resources :
+Today we will cover functions and arrays.
+The rest of the day will be hands-on with these resources :

 * Painting with code by Andreas Refsgaard - https://andreasref.github.io/p5js/
 * Allison Parrish on media : https://creative-coding.decontextualize.com/media/